main banner

 Silverstein

-Harry W Clifford was born in 1923 in Colorado to Harry and Eva Clifford, moving later with his family to live in Weber County, Utah.
+Harry W Clifford was born in 1923 in Grand Junction, Colorado to Harry and Eva Clifford, moving later with his family to live in Weber County, Utah.
+His high school education was in Westminster College in Salt Lake City.
 He enlisted at the start of February 1943 and served through until release from the services in November 1945.
 The Salt Lake Tribune of Sep 5, 1943 records him as having graduated from radio school at Scott Field, Illinois.
 At that time his father and step mother, Harry and Channie Clifford lived at 704 1/2 West 2nd Street in the city.
 Harry's brother Raymond L Clifford also served in England with the Army Air Forces, but the exact details have yet to be determined.
 He was awarded the DFC as well as the Air Medal with three Oak Leaf Clusters during his time with the 91st Bomb Group.
-Harry passed away in December 1987 in Salt Lake City.

 Harry Phillips